Capital & Coast DHB Rehabilitation Service

-Inpatient rehabilitation services are located on wards at Kenepuru Hospital, where there are 10- to 12-bed units focusing on specialist rehabilitation, along with a number of beds designed to look after those people who have recently had a stroke.
+Inpatient services are located on wards at Kenepuru Hospital, where there is a 15 bed unit focusing on specialist rehabilitation (ward 6) including a number of beds designed to look after those people who have recently had a stroke.

 The service provides assessment, treatment and rehabilitation for people aged 16 years and upwards with neurological conditions, stroke, brain injury, musculoskeletal and orthopaedic conditions or who have the potential to benefit from rehabilitation that is best provided by a specialist non-acute service.

-Both wards have a team of experienced staff with specialised skills to provide individualised treatment and rehabilitation.
-The intervention will address specific areas i.e.
+All wards have a team of experienced staff with specialised skills to provide individualised assessment, treatment and rehabilitation.
+Their interventions will address specific areas i.e.

 - assessment of medical, physical and cognitive functioning

 - rehabilitation with individualised programmes

 - advice and assistance with planning from discharge destination e.g. organising home support